 If your appeal was dismissed by the FSAC and, having considered the reasons given for dismissing your appeal, you remain dissatisfied with the FSAC decision, you may appeal on grounds to the Central Student Appeals Committee (CSAC).
 You cannot appeal directly to the CSAC, against the decision of the Board of Examiners.

-The procedure for appeals by students attending China Queen’s College differs and those students should contact Academic Affairs on email@example.com.
+The procedure for appeals by students attending INTO Queen's and the procedure for appeals by students appealing a decision of the Fitness to Continue in Study Panel differ and those students should contact Academic Affairs on firstname.lastname@example.org.

 The CSAC is comprised of four members of academic staff who volunteer to hear student appeals.
 You will be invited to attend the CSAC meeting to present your appeal and a representative from the School will also be required to attend to provide additional information, if requested by the Committee.

-The CSAC’s decision will be communicated to you within five working days of a decision being reached.
+The CSAC’s decision will be communicated to you within eight working days of a decision being reached.

 Prior to submitting a formal written appeal to Academic Affairs, students are advised to discuss the matter with an Adviser of Studies or Personal Tutor in the School, and to contact the Students’ Union for advice and information on the Academic Appeals Procedure.